DinkyToyz/wtmcsServiceDispatcher/docs/1.1/_Incompatibilities.md

 ## Service Mods

-Any mod that override code in, or replaces, service vehicle AIs has a risk of being incompatible with this mod.
+Any mod that override code in, or replaces, the AI of service vehicles or buildings has a risk of being incompatible with this mod.

-Hopefully such incompatibilities will only result in limited functionality loss in the mod, and no crashes, but it is impossible to know for sure.
+Hopefully such incompatibilities will only result in limited functionality loss in one of the mods, and no crashes, but it is impossible to know for sure.

+To control whether another mod can override this mod at the moment of a few specific actions, use the [Assignment compatibility mode](OptionsAdvanced.html#AssignmentCompatibilityMode) and [Creation compatibility mode](OptionsAdvanced.html#CreationCompatibilityMode) options.

 Also, using two mods that assigns/reassigns the same service vehicles is likely to cause problems.